kellnerd/listenbrainz-ts/cli/README.md

 See the [parser documentation](../README.md#parsers) for implementation details.

 > [!NOTE]
-> The parsers performs no filtering of listens, so you have to detect potential duplicates and skipped listens yourself.
+> The parsers perform no filtering of listens, so you have to detect potential duplicates and skipped listens yourself.

 ## Examples